 This section makes it an offence to resist or intentionally obstruct a bailiff (or sheriff) executing a possession order against squatters or ex-licensees (Orders 26 and 113 - see EVICTION).
-This section in fact creates two new offences, as 'resisting' and 'obstructing' are taken as two separate things.
+This section in fact creates two new offences, as 'resisting' and 'obstructing' are taken as two separate thinos.

-Of all the new offences created by the Criminal Law Act, this is the only section that has, to our knowledge, resulted in convictions, of which there have been six known to us.
+Of all the new offences created by the Criminal Law Act, this is the only section that has, to our knowledge, resulted in convictions, of which there have been five known to us.

 This includes the spectacular prosecution of the fourteen squatters from Huntley Street, Central London, who were charged with 'resisting' the sheriff.
 The Huntley Street squatters had collectively built barricades but police were unable to prove that twelve of the people were involved in erecting them and so the charge of 'resistance' was thrown out.
-Two people were convicted: one for throwing a bucket of water over the sheriff.
+One person was convicted and one case is still pending (July 1979).

 This section gives the bailiffs and sheriffs the power to arrest people they think are obstructing or resisting them.
-It is still unclear from the wording of the law whether building barricades and/or standing behind them could be an offence, and you could find yourself arrested for 'obstruction' even if you subsequently get off.
+It is still unclear from the wording of the law whether building barricades and/or standing behind them could be an offence, and you could find yourself arrested for 'obstruction' even if you subsequently get off

-Squatters should demand that anyone claiming to be a bailiff or sheriff produces his. or her identification and a warrant for possession.
+Squatters should demand that anyone claiming to be a bailiff or sheriff produces his or her identification and a warrant for possession.
 If these are not produced, any subsequent obstruction may not be an offence because it is a possible defence to say you did not know the person being obstructed was a bailiff or sheriff.